 Date of Authorship for this Version

 Coleman, Jules L., "A Bargaining Theory Approach to Default and Disclosure Provisions in Contract Law" (1989).
 Faculty Scholarship Series.
-Paper 4195.
+4195.